 The federal government does not have a set of independent standards for certifying products as "humanely raised."
-According to the FSIS, it will only approve "humane" and similar claims if a statement is provided on the label showing the name of the entity that established the standard and includes additional terminology explaining the meaning of the claim for consumers.
-The FSIS merely verifies that the producer has met its own standards based on its own definition of the term; as such, the claims may simply represent a marketing tactic with little relevance to animal welfare.
+The department will merely verify that the producer has met its own standards; as such, the claim may simply represent a marketing tactic with little relevance to animal welfare.
 Because these claims have not been defined by the USDA, they should be considered meaningless and/or misleading, unless verified by a third-party certification.